wilsonsfh/tp/docs/UserGuide.md

 (task status, due date, or task description).

 **Limitations:**
+- When invalid date format is provided for the task description field, it is accepted as valid as there is no restriction of input standardisation.
 - When there exists multiple errors with the command input by the user, the error message will only show up one by one at a time.

 **Examples: (all possible combinations)**